B2R2-org/FsOptParse/README.md

 ===============================================

 OptParse library (OptParse.dll) implements command-line parsing APIs that are succinct and clean.
-It is completely written in a single F# file (fs) and a single signature file (fsi).
-It is also very intuitive to use, and provides lots of convenient command-line parsing features.
+It is completely written in a single F# file (fs).
+It is very intuitive to use, and also provides lots of convenient command-line parsing features.

 OptParse exposes just two functions including `opt_parse` and `usage_exit`.
 The `opt_parse` function takes in a specification of command line options, a program